mitaharumi/mitaharumi/README.md

 Greetings everyone! <br>
 I'm Mita, a computer scientist, and ✨ make bots is ~was(🥲)~ my passion ✨

-I'm a **software engineer** with solid background in automation projects. 🤖 <br>
-Recently, I've been working on AI-driven projects, and now, due to recent opportunities,
+I'm a **software engineer** with solid background in automation projects and recently, I've been working on AI-driven projects 🤖

 [linkedin](https://www.linkedin.com/in/mitaharumidaniela/)